axkr/symja_android_library/readme.md

 ###License

-* the complete Symja system is published under the LESSER GNU GENERAL PUBLIC LICENSE Version 3.
-The Java bytecode is dual licenced also under the Apache 2.0 licence to allow usage in Android projects.
+* the complete Symja system is published under the GNU GENERAL PUBLIC LICENSE Version 3.

 If you would like to use parts of the system here are the associated licenses: